-In my post, Understanding the Inferior Function, I emphasized the unhealthy attitudes and behaviors that commonly stem from our wrestling match with the inferior function.
+In my recent post on the inferior function, I emphasized the unhealthy attitudes and behaviors that commonly stem from our wrestling match with the inferior function.
 And while it is important to shine the light of awareness into such darker regions of the self, our inferior function also represents a source of psychological renewal and redemption.
 The fact is that the inferior not only holds the potential for evil and destruction, but also for a renewed sense of life and vitality.

 Because the inferior contains the keys to a new mode of existence, one that is largely distinct from that of the dominant, it is often described and experienced as “magical.”
 For instance, a dominant Thinker who suddenly experiences deep feelings of love may report feeling intoxicated and enraptured, as if he’s been transported to a new and beautiful world, a world one might describe as heavenly.
 A dominant Feeler, on the other hand, who regularly deals in the currency of emotions, is more apt to experience heaven in the form of a deep thought or a moment of logical clarity.